jorgecarleitao/schemaflow/README.md

 ## Use cases

-1. You have a hadoop cluster with csv/etc., use PySpark to process them into and fit a model.
+You have a hadoop cluster with csv/etc., use PySpark to process them and fit a model.
 There are multiple processing steps developed by many people.

-## Caveats

-Note that while this does not solve all problems (e.g. Lasso predict requires the same number of fitted and transformed features), it solves an important set of them.